 Elston Victor (Administration)

 Elston came to Sport Systems to stuff envelopes while he was between jobs.
 He left …and came back preferring Sport Systems.
 He stayed on till he had to return to his native South Africa.
-Rather than end a “beautiful thing” Elston deals with much of Sport Systems’ on-line queries, questions and store set up from Johannesburg.
+Rather than end a “beautiful thing” Elston deals with much of Sport Systems’ on-line queries, questions and store set up from Knysna.
 Before he left Elston, had created the tradition of chips (of the potato variety) on a Thursday.